-There are some important reasons as to why the backlinks are important in the success of your blog or website.
+There are several good reasons as to why the backlinks are important in the success of your blog or website…

-Traffic: Your website receives traffic when people click on these links that point to your webpages.
+Traffic: Your website receives traffic when people click on these inbound links that point to your webpages.
 The more backlinks you have on other domains, the more traffic you get (at least in theory).
-This obviously depends on the popularity of the website that has the backlink or is pointing to you.
+This obviously depends on the popularity of the website that has the backlink that is pointing to you.

 SEO: Search engines use the quality of backlink as a measure in determining the search engine ranking for your webpage in search results.
 The web pages with good quality backlinks from domains with a good page rank often rank higher in the search results.

 As the backlinks are used to compute the relevance and quality of your website, the quality of the backlinks itself matter.
 As a general rule, the more backlinks you have the better but you do have to be careful in that you do not generate predominantly bad quality links.
 Having a large number of backlinks from a number of bad quality websites such as content farms and paid sites can negatively affect the ranking of your website.

-Remember that some percentage of bad links are unavoidable and to be expected and is probably not worth the time and effort to have them removed.
+Remember that some percentage of bad links are unavoidable and to be expected.
+It is probably not worth the time and effort to have them removed.
 So, the most important thing to consider is that it is not an overwhelming percentage of your total links.

 Backlinks itself are fluid with many being added and many removed all the time.
 Sometimes the backlinks expire or are removed or moved by the time you find it.
 It could still exist in the search engine indexes till those web pages are crawled again.
 There is no single tool that will show you every single backlink that exists.

 However, there are several tools that you can use in tandem to track down most of these backlinks.
 Many of them do a good job, but none of them does it accurately and completely…